tugwitt/21e8-work-puzzle/README.md

 There are two different formats.
 One for an even number of trailing zeroes, one for an odd number of trailing zeroes.

+All of these examples can be tried out in either [Scrypt Debugged](http://scrypt.studio/) or [Learn on Chain](http://learnonchain.com/script).

 ## Even Difficulty